glassbeadsoftware/snapmail/README.md

 This is the repository for the native application (Electron).
 See [snapmail-rsm](https://github.com/glassbeadsoftware/snapmail-rsm) for holochain backend or [snapmail-ui](https://github.com/glassbeadsoftware/snapmail-ui) for web frontend source code.

-(CI and NIX configs are not set up for the moment.)

 ## Installation

 ### Prerequisite